 Choosing a research investment stream

-Our investment framework is made up of four research investment streams.
-If you're applying for a Pacific health project, you'll need to specify which research investment stream your application applies to.
+If you're applying for a Pacific Health Project, you'll need to specify which one of the following research investment streams your application applies to.
 We can't advise you on which research investment stream to choose.
 We highly recommend that you review the HRC's research investment streams document under 'Helpful links' to guide your decision.

 - Health and wellbeing in New Zealand - Keeping populations healthy and independent throughout life